 Preparing for College & Your Career:

-Staying sober in college and the ‘real world’ is a lot different from high school.
-You won’t always have your parents, counselors, and friends around to support you.
-Instead, you will need to be more independent and understand the difference between being ‘told to stay sober’ and ‘wanting to stay sober’.
-While reinforcing the 12-steps, PDAP also will help equip you with the skills for living a healthy & sober lifestyle in these new environments.
-As you transition into college or begin your career, your peers in the PDAP Older Group will be a source of support for you when you need it.
-More importantly, you will be able to rely on the advice of your counselors who were once substance abusers themselves and thus know what it is like to battle addiction and attend college or start a new job.
-If nothing else, the Older Group will always be a safe and secure environment for you to come back to in times of need.
+As you become more independent and make your own choices, you will find that being ‘told to stay sober’ and ‘wanting to stay sober’ are two very different things.
+PDAP will help equip you with the skills for living a healthy & sober lifestyle in new environments as you move away from your family to attend college or live on your own.
+Your peers in the PDAP Older Group will be a source of support for you when you need it.
+Your PDAP counselors were once substance abusers themselves and know what it is like to battle addiction and attend college or start a new job.
+Older Group will be a safe and secure environment for you to develop lifelong friends and learn to make healthy decisions.

 How do I get started?

-There is no application or interview process for joining PDAP.
-Simply come to one of our Houston satellites to get started.
+Simply come to one of our older group meetings.
 If you are ready to make a change in your life, PDAP will be there for you on your journey to sobriety.
+If you decide to give us a try, you will meet with a counselor for an intake to get your recovery plan started.

 Is there a cost to attend PDAP?

-PDAP is a 100% free program that is funded by the community.
+PDAP’s recovery program and social activities are available at no cost.
+Counseling services are available on a generous sliding scale fee structure.
 PDAP does not want money to get in the way of anyone who needs help and support with their recovery.
-Once you join PDAP, you are more than welcome to utilize our resources and meet with our staff as much as you need.
-In the end, PDAP’s goal is to help you get healthy, happy, and sober!
+PDAP’s goal is to help you get healthy, happy, and sober!

 Is the Older Group the same as Younger Group?

-The Younger Group is for teens who are 12-17 years old.
-The Older Group is for adolescents aged 18-25 years old.
+The Younger Group is for teens who are from 12 years old through high school.
+The Older Group is for adolescents who are out of high school and aged 18-25 years old.
 There is not only a difference between the ages in these two groups but also the activities.
 The group meetings and activities for the Older Group are designed for young adults who are transitioning into college and the work force.

 Can I bring a friend?